A Complete Guide to Dependencies in Project Management

 Relationship of task dependencies

-Understanding and identifying the relationship between dependencies is an important part of a project manager’s job description.
+Understanding and identifying the relationship between dependencies in task management is an important part of a project manager’s job description.
 The following are the relationships of four types of task dependencies in project management.

 - Finish to start (FtS): Task B cannot start until Task B is completed.
 For example, you need to assemble your pizza before you slide it into the oven.